 NARST Sponsored Sessions at NSTA Regional Meetings

 To propose a NARST sponsored session at a NSTA regional meeting, submit this completed form and the full NARST Proposal to XXXXX (email) by date.

 Authors (Institutional Affiliation):

 Contact information for first Author

 Mailing Address:

 Phone number:

 Email address:

-Presentation Title ( The title does not have to be the same as the NARST title ):
+Presentation Title ( The title does not have to be the same as the NARST title ).

-Identify the 20XX NSTA Regional Conference(s) at which you would like to present: XXXXX (date) XXXXXX (date) XXXXXX (date)

 In no more than one page of text, indicate how this presentation would help bridge the gaps between theory and practice and research and practice.
-Also, discuss how the presentation would address the concerns and
+Also, discuss how the presentation would address the concerns and needs of practitioners.